EnchantedApplee/EnchantedApplee/README.md

 💪 16 years old

 👋 Hey!
-I'm EnchantedApple and I code Skript, not sure you know what it is since its not an actual programming language.
+I'm EnchantedApple and I code Skript, not sure you know what it is since its not an actual programming language, I code html css and javascript too!
 (I will be learning Java soon)

 😀 I am experienced in Skript for over 2 years now.
 I even offer custom services!